In this Article

 - Dosing considerations for Alpha-linolenic Acid.

-- You have prostate cancer or are at high risk for prostate cancer (e.g., father or brother with prostate cancer).
+Prostate cancer.
+Do not take alpha-linolenic acid supplements if you have prostate cancer or are at high risk for getting prostate cancer (e.g., you have a father or brother with prostate cancer).
+There is some evidence that alpha-linolenic acid might increase the chance of getting prostate cancer.

 - For prevention of coronary heart disease and related events like chest pain or a heart attack: approximately 1.2-2 grams per day from dietary sources seems to be associated with the greatest benefit.